-We will have designated play areas for groups and will continue to stagger break/ lunch times.
+We will have designated play areas for groups and may need to stagger break/ lunch times if the field can not be used.

 Staff need to socially distance when using communal areas such as the staffroom and will need to use alternative rooms to avoid overcrowding.
-Staff members must endeavour to keep within their bubbles with whom they spend the majority of the day.
+Staff members must endeavour to keep within their main groups or bubbles with whom they spend the majority of the day.